Billing and Insurance

 This can happen for a variety of reasons.
 At Dental Health Associates of Madison we strive to provide the most accurate estimate based on the information we have about your insurance plan.
 Sometimes there are waiting periods, or special clauses included in a plan, and sometimes plans change when they rollover into a new benefit year.
-If your claim has been denied for any reason, call one of our specialists or your insurance company directly to find out why.
+If your claim has been denied for any reason, call our billing department or your insurance company directly to find out why.

 How does DHA file claims?

 We file most of our claims electronically, meaning they are sent to your insurance company through an electronic secured file.
 Sometimes smaller insurance companies don't accept electronic claims, so we print them and mail them out for you.
 Submitting your claims is done as a courtesy to you, and we strive to ensure each claim is received at your insurance company and processed.
 If your claim is outstanding for over 30 days, or requires additional information, we will follow up with your insurance carrier.